krantzinator/angular-list-app/README.md

-## angular2-seed
+## A copy of angular2-seed, from Angular

-A simple starter project demonstrating the basic concepts of Angular 2.
+Reinforcing my new Angular knowledge.

 ### Usage